SSC Napoli: Napoli on the rise: Maradona era

-The club were unsuccessful in the European Cup in the following season and finished runners-up in Serie A. However, Napoli were entered into the UEFA Cup for 1988–89 and won their first major European titles.
+The club were unsuccessful in the European Cup in the following season and finished runners-up in Serie A. However, Napoli were entered into the UEFA Cup for 1988–89 and won their first major European title.
 Juventus, Bayern Munich and PAOK were defeated en route to the final, where Napoli beat VfB Stuttgart 5–4 on aggregate, with two goals from Careca and one each from Maradona, Ferrara and Alemão.

-Napoli added their second Serie A titles in 1989–90, defeating Milan by two points in the titles race.
+Napoli added their second Serie A title in 1989–90, defeating Milan by two points in the title race.
 However, this was surrounded by less auspicious circumstances as Napoli were awarded two points for a game, when in Bergamo, an Atalanta fan threw a 100 lira coin at Alemão's head.

 A controversial set of events set off at the 1990 World Cup, when Maradona made comments pertaining to North–South inequality in the country and the risorgimento, asking Neapolitans to root for Argentina in the semi-finals against Italy in Naples.

 I don't like the fact that now everybody is asking Neapolitans to be Italian and to support their national team.
 Naples has always been marginalised by the rest of Italy.
 It is a city that suffers the most unfair racism.